Whether you’re a neophyte or a veteran author, locking in a great publishing company for your work can be challenging.

 A publishing company helps you avoid silly mistakes and drastically reduce or eliminate the chances of sabotaging your book due to your inexperience.

 Publishers will help you with book design, publicity, and building your reputation as a writer.
-Your earnings might be meager at first, but once you made a name for yourself, sky’s the limit.
+Your earnings might be meager at first, but once you made a name for yourself, the sky’s the limit.

 Remember that publishing success comes from the book itself, the cover design, and the number of readers you can reach.
 Publishing companies can get you that.